Transversal non-Clifford gates on almost-good quantum LDPC and quantum locally testable codes: Introduction and main results

 Beyond basic code parameters, the logical operation properties are an essential consideration, since quantum computation requires efficient dynamical processing of logical quantum information.
-Specifically, we would like the codes to support fault-tolerant (e.g., transversal) physical implementations of logical gates, especially non-Clifford gates, since they dominate the cost of universal fault-tolerant quantum computation.
-Therefore, the ideal goal is to combine fault-tolerant non-Clifford logical gates with desirable code parameters, although this has proven persistently difficult, with existing progress being only partial despite extensive efforts from diverse directions.
-First, there are fundamental no-go theorems that rule out certain combinations of qLDPC code and non-Clifford gate structures~\cite{Burton2022,Fu2025nogo}.
-In terms of existing progress, non-Clifford gates have only been obtained in i) qLDPC codes with parameters far from optimal~\cite{Bombin_2007,Bomb_2014,Bombin_2013,Kubica2015,RainbowCode,10.21468/SciPostPhys.14.4.065,Chen_2023,Zhu2023,Lin2024transversal,Breuckmann2024Cups,Zhu2025A,Zhu2025B,qtannercolor}, or ii) quantum (algebraic geometry) codes with good parameters but are non-LDPC~\cite{Nguyen2025CCZ,Wills2024magic,He2025addressable,Golowich_Lin2024,Golowich_Venkatesan2025}.
-Furthermore, within the existing framework of almost-good qLTCs on high dimensional expanders and sheaves~\cite{Kaufman2014,First2024,Dinur2024sheaf,kalachev2025}, the manifest algebraic complexity of the code space poses formidable challenges for analyzing the structure of logical gates.
-A recent work~\cite{LSWLL2026Theory} proposes a systematic methodology for formulating cohomology invariants, including logical representatives and cup products, and presents explicit computation of nontrivial non-Clifford operations on such sheaf codes, but the related results there involve extra assumptions.
+Specifically, we would like the codes to directly support fault-tolerant (e.g., transversal) physical implementations of logical gates, especially non-Clifford gates, since they dominate the cost of universal fault-tolerant quantum computation.
+Therefore, the ideal goal is to combine fault-tolerant non-Clifford logical gates with desirable code parameters, although this has proven persistently difficult and its very possibility has remained in doubt, with progress so far being limited despite extensive efforts from diverse directions.
+First, there are fundamental no-go theorems that rule out certain general combinations of qLDPC code and non-Clifford gate structures~\cite{Burton2022,Fu2025nogo}.
+In terms of existing progress, non-Clifford gates have only been established in either i) qLDPC codes with parameters at least polynomially below optimal~\cite{Bombin_2007,Bomb_2014,Bombin_2013,Kubica2015,RainbowCode,10.21468/SciPostPhys.14.4.065,Chen_2023,Zhu2023,Lin2024transversal,Breuckmann2024Cups,Tiew2026copycup,Zhu2025A,Zhu2025B,Barg_2026QRM,Coble_2026Coxeter,qtannercolor}, or ii) quantum (algebraic geometry) codes with good parameters yet are non-LDPC~\cite{Nguyen2025CCZ,Wills2024magic,He2025addressable,Golowich_Lin2024,Golowich_Guruswami2025A,Golowich_Guruswami2025B,VirgileCCZ}.
+Namely, while any two of the three desired properties---qLDPC, near-optimal parameters, and fault-tolerant non-Clifford gates---have been achieved, it remains unknown how, or indeed whether, all three can be realized simultaneously.
+Within the existing framework of almost-good qLDPC codes and qLTCs on high-dimensional expanders and sheaves~\cite{Kaufman2014,PK2022Good,DHLV2022,QuantumTanner2022,VirgileLiftCSSHandlebody,Virgilemoderatelengthliftedquantumtanner,VirgileLiftCSS,First2024,Dinur2024sheaf,Panteleev2024}, the manifest algebraic complexity of the code space poses formidable challenges for analyzing the structure of logical gates.
+A recent work~\cite{LSWLL2026Theory} proposes a systematic methodology for formulating cohomology invariants, including logical representatives and cup products, and presents explicit computation of nontrivial non-Clifford operations on such sheaf codes, but the related results there involve extra assumptions from number theory.